r23/MyOOS/blog/wordpress/wp-content/plugins/amp/readme.md

 ## Overview

-This plugin adds support for the [Accelerated Mobile Pages](https://www.ampproject.org) (AMP) Project, which is an an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.
+This plugin adds support for the [Accelerated Mobile Pages](https://www.ampproject.org) (AMP) Project, which is an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.

 With the plugin active, all posts on your site will have dynamically generated AMP-compatible versions, accessible by appending `/amp/` to the end your post URLs.
 For example, if your post URL is `http://example.com/2016/01/01/amp-on/`, you can access the AMP version at `http://example.com/2016/01/01/amp-on/amp/`.
 If you do not have [pretty permalinks](https://codex.wordpress.org/Using_Permalinks#mod_rewrite:_.22Pretty_Permalinks.22) enabled, you can do the same thing by appending `?amp=1`, i.e. `http://example.com/2016/01/01/amp-on/?amp=1`